severalprojects/Dynamical_Systems_Research/README.md

 The first step in this process is to calculate some large number of periodic points of the unperturbed map.
 I did this and stored the set of points (and their orbits) in a pandas DataFrame, then did some filtering, etc, to remove duplicate orbits.
 I also identified Sturmian orbits (which are orbits when considered in the complex plane are entirely contained in a semi-circle), which are of particular interest in our research.

-Moving forward I will use these Sturmian periodic point to center a "search" for periodic points of the perturbed map, which because of conjugacy, we expect to be relatively "close" to the unperturbed orbits.
+I then use these Sturmian periodic points to center a "search" for periodic points of the perturbed map, which because of conjugacy, we expect to be relatively "close" to the unperturbed orbits.